Cloud storage, at the center of the APIs battle

 Many companies today have their business based in the cloud, and in particular their data storage services.
 For all of them, APIs are essential if they want to win the battle of leadership and business creation.

 Amazon, Microsoft, Google, Dropbox, Apple and OpenStack are some of the examples of competitors in the market, but there are some smaller companies that are doing their job with great talent and courage; one example of this is Box.
 For all of them, Application Programming Interfaces (APIs) are essential.

 This is intended to be a list of some of the most important cloud-based storage APIs on the market.
-Many coordinate exchanging data between systems infrastructures of companies or users with final solutions and tools that they use in their day-to-day activities: Amazon for Web Services; Google for its cloud-based applications; Microsoft for its office automation tools; Dropbox for its cloud-based enterprise storage service; Apple for its iCloud service (where users of their devices store copies of their hard drives); or OpenStack for user authentication.
+Many coordinate exchanging data between systems infrastructures of companies or users with final solutions and tools that they use in their day-to-day activities: Amazon for Web Services; Google for its cloud-based applications; Microsoft for its office automation tools; Dropbox for its cloud-based enterprise storage service; or OpenStack for user authentication.

 1. Amazon S3 API

 Amazon S3 (Amazon Simple Storage Service) is the platform of the company led by Jeff Bezos which offers cloud storage to systems infrastructure developers and professionals.
 Amazon S3 is often used with the company's other services such as Amazon Elastic Compute Cloud (Amazon EC2), the cloud-based computer system for running applications, and AWS Identity and Access Management (IAM), the Amazon user authentication system.